World News

 Simplicity in the Pizza Business

-I started out with a simple menu that included pizza, chicken wings, and a very limited assortment of sandwiches.
+I started with a simple menu that included pizza, chicken wings, and a limited assortment of sandwiches.
 That was it.
 Other pizza parlors in the area did more.
 I remember one that served pasta dinners along with fish fries and tripe.
 I knew of another that sold homemade desserts and soft-serve ice cream.

 Choose Something and Do It Right